Why are you still drinking bottled water? Part 1 – Health Issues

-CTV news reported this week about a recent study in Montreal, Canada, that is “raising worries about bacteria in bottled water, noting they’ve found “revolting” levels that could put certain vulnerable people at risk.”
-Researchers from a laboratory in Montreal started to randomly test bottled water for bacteria when one of their employees complained about the taste of the water from a bottle and then became ill.
-They tested several brands and found more than 70 percent of the samples contained bacteria levels that were dozens of times higher than the levels permitted by the United States Pharmacopeia (USP).
-That doesn’t mean that all bottled water, or even the bottles that they studied were unsafe.
+CTV news reported this week about a recent study http://toronto.ctv.ca/servlet/an/local/CTVNews/20100525/bottled-water-bacteria-100525/20100525/?hub=TorontoNewHome about bottled water in Montreal, Canada.
+The study found that more than 70 percent of the samples contained bacteria levels that were dozens of times higher than the levels permitted by the United States Pharmacopeia (USP).
+That doesn’t mean that the bottles that they studied were unsafe.
 In fact, the researches indicated that the level of contaminants found in the bottled water that they studied would most likely only cause adverse effects in those that are more susceptible to illness.

-While the potential of the bottled water to cause illness is certainly important, I believe the real significance of the research is that it dispels the public image that bottled water is “pure” and healthy.
-The “pure” and healthy perception held by the public has been created over many years by sophisticated marketing campaigns that have cost hundreds of millions of dollars.
+It is easy to find a number of other studies which basically tell us that tap water is generally as clean or cleaner than bottled water.
+The real significance of the research studies is that they dispel the image that bottled water is pure and healthy.
+The public’s perception that bottled water is cleaner or safer than tap water is a fallacy which has been created over many years by sophisticated marketing campaigns that have cost hundreds of millions of dollars.
 That’s right, hundred of millions of dollars.
 Bottled water is that profitable.

 It has been estimated that nearly half of bottled water is simply tap water that has been filtered.
-That may provide some comfort, especially if the filtration eliminates the foul taste and odour of chlorine and other chemicals in your tap water.
-However, you can purchase a simple charcoal filter that can be installed under your kitchen sink that will do the same thing or more likely a lot better for a fraction of the cost.
+You can purchase a simple charcoal filter that can be installed under your kitchen sink that will do the same thing or better for a fraction of the cost.

 Stop drinking bottled water.
-It is less healthy that tap water, it’s expensive, and it is terrible for our environment.
+It is probably not as healthy as tap water and definitely not as healthy as other alternatives, it is crazy expensive for what you are getting, and it is terrible for our environment.

 The opinions expressed in this article are those of the author and the quoted sources.

-2 Responses to Why are you still drinking bottled water?
-Part 1 – Health Issues
+3 Responses to Why are you still drinking bottled water?

 1. Well we just tested Aquafina water and the acidity of the water is about 5.5 so even worse than reported in this articly from our bottle anyhow.
 Scary!!
 Much better to stick to tap water I guess we’ve tested ours several times and the pH is usually around 7.0 to neurtal better than filling your body with acid water which causes diseases including cancer!